zenozeng/common-knowledge/go.md

 // 4 8
 ```

+- Go's panic mechanism runs the deferred functions before it unwinds the stack

 ### Structs

 - A named struct type S can't declare a field of same type S